Preservation Training Program

 Bridge to Crafts Careers

 Woodlawn’s Preservation Training Program offers career skills and workforce development for young people in our community age 18-24.
-In partnership with the International Masonry Institute, World Monuments Fund and our social services partner, The Door, the program trains young people to care for historic structures and transitions them into the workforce, primarily careers in the masonry trade.
+In partnership with the World Monuments Fund and our social services partner, The Door, the program trains young people to care for historic structures and transitions them into the workforce, primarily careers in the masonry trade.
 For 10 weeks, Interns in the program learn how to care for monuments and buildings made of marble, granite, and limestone.

 Through classroom lessons and hands-on training, led by Woodlawn’s resident craftsman and architectural conservator, and guest speakers who are experts in the field, participants learn the many facets of workplace safety, masonry restoration, historic preservations, material identification, and the language of restoration.
 Graduates of the PTP will earn an OSHA-30 Safety certification, Suspended and Support Scaffolding certifications, Jahn Mortar certification, and support applying to entry-level positions in the industry.
 The personal and professional skills learned are resume development, interviewing skills, financial management, job placement assistance, and networking.

 Are You Interested?
 Eligibility Requirements are